kadekaryasatya/chatbot-mysql/README.md

-Aplikasi Pengenalan Pola Inputan Chatbot pada Mesin PL SQL MySQL
+Chatbot Input Pattern Recognition Application on MySQL
 ==========================

-Sebuah aplikasi untuk proses pengenalan pola  menggunakan algoritma N-gram dan Full-Text yang diimplementasikan pada PL SQL di MySQL.
+Application for the pattern recognition process using the N-gram and Full-Text algorithms implemented in PL SQL in MySQL

 Project Structure